This article was updated by the Great British Mag content team on 27 October 2021

 But there are actually a number of benefits in terms of support.
 After reporting your condition, your university is legally required to make course adjustments which take your needs into account.
 Other benefits include being referred right away to student support services and receiving specialist equipment or a mentor.
 However, you must speak to your university to find out what support they are specifically able to provide.

 No matter what steps you decide to take, remember that you’re not alone even if you’re far from home.
 As isolating as mental health difficulties can feel, there will always be someone else going through something similar.
 And there are so many places you can seek support.
-Being honest with yourself about what you’re going through and open to help is always the first step to getting better.
+Being honest with yourself about what you’re going through and being open to help is always the first step to getting better.